-Definition: What is meant by dismantling logistics
+Definition: What is meant by dismantling logistics?

 Dismantling logistics refers to the totality of all measures for planning, controlling, and executing dismantling and deconstruction works, including material and information flows.
 This includes recording the existing conditions, defining separation and disassembly concepts, providing personnel and equipment as needed, managing material flows, safe on-site transport, intermediate storage, and organized haulage for recycling or disposal.
 Dismantling logistics creates clear interfaces between deconstruction, building gutting and cutting, concrete demolition and special demolition, rock excavation and tunnel construction, as well as special operations.
 The goal is a safe, efficient, and low-emission sequence with high material purity.
+In addition, dismantling logistics structures the exchange of data and approvals, aligns separation quality with recovery routes, and enables traceable proofs for regulators and clients through transparent documentation.

 Tasks and objectives of dismantling logistics